time2backup/time2backup/docs/command.md

 -f, --force      Force restore; do not display confirmation -q, --quiet      Quiet mode; do not print transfer details -h, --help       Print help

+PATH             Path to restore (if not specified, ask in interactive) DESTINATION      Destination for restored files
 ```

 ### Exit codes